project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 circuit simulator host program provided in ``circuit_simulator.py``.

-In most host applications built with Rig, the graph of vertices and nets fed to the place and route tools are generated from application-specific data structures.
+In most host applications built with Rig, the graph of vertices and nets fed to the place and route tools are generated just before place-and-route from application-specific data structures.
+This allows the majority of the application to use data structures which best fit the application.
 In this circuit simulator example we'll follow this approach too so lets start by defining the some Python classes which make up the API.

 Defining a wire
 ```````````````

-A wire is defined by the circuit simulator represents a connection from one
+A wire represents a connection from one component's output to many components'
-component's output to many components' inputs and is defined as follows:
+inputs and is defined as follows:

 .. literalinclude:: circuit_simulator.py
     :language: python
     :lines: 21-41

 A ``_Wire`` instance contains a source component, a :py:class:`list` of sink
-components and a unique routing key to use un the simulation.
+components and a unique routing key to use in the simulation.
 The ``Simulator``
 object (to be defined later) will be responsible for creating new ``_Wire``
 objects.